 electric from March 2018.

-A Renault Zoe has been purchased and will be used for lessons
+A Renault Zoe has been purchased and has been used for lessons

 and tests from March 2018.